The most affordable raw dog food is typically the kind you make yourself.

 - 3 oz secreting organs (liver).

-If you’re interested in learning more about organs in raw feeding, check out my blog post Putting My Dogs’ Raw Meals Together – Part 2: Organs.
+If you’re interested in learning more about organs in raw feeding, check out these blog posts:

 Whole Turkey: Which Parts Not To Feed Your Dog